Effective Wastewater Treatment for Textile & Dye Industries

 Some of the processes include pre-treatment, dyeing and printing, and finishing.

-The primary pollutants are organic, which comes from the pre-treatment process of pulp, cotton gum, cellulose, hemicellulose, carcinogenic dyes, and other printing processes.
+The primary pollutants are organic, including pulp pre-treatment, cotton gum, cellulose, hemicellulose, carcinogenic dyes, and other printing processes.

-The wastewater released by the textile industries contains a vast amount of color, BOD, COD, salt, TSS, and TDs, which are the most contaminated due to the presence of toxic chemicals and dyes.
+The wastewater released by textile industries contains high levels of color, BODCOD, salt, TSS, and TDs, which are most contaminated by toxic chemicals and dyes.

-Hence, it is critically important to treat the wastewater before it is released to maintain a balance in the ecosystem.
+Hence, it is critically important to treat wastewater before releasing it to maintain a balance in the ecosystem.

 Some of the effective ways to treat wastewater are: